-Locally sourced, seasonal cuisine takes center stage at Revel, a chic but casual spot known for its handcrafted, creative cocktails.
+Locally sourced, seasonal cuisine takes center stage at Revel, a chic but casual PGH restaurant known for its handcrafted, creative cocktails.
 The space is warm and inviting, with the large, open kitchen facing out into the dining room.
-Shared plates, sandwiches, and entrées all offer creative twists on familiar classics.
-Revel’s got a terrific happy hour all week long, and on Friday nights, the restaurant also programs live music — an extra bonus and great way to start off the weekend!
-Revel’s upstairs space Roost is reserved for special events and private parties.
+Small plates, sandwiches, and entrées all offer creative twists on familiar classics.
+Revel’s got a terrific happy hour all week long, and on Friday nights, it also programs live music — an extra bonus and great way to start off the weekend!
+Revel’s upstairs space, Roost, is reserved for special events and private parties.

 An upscale, funky take on a traditional taqueria, täkō puts the spotlight on Japanese/Mexican fusion, as well as high-end tequila and mezcal — dozens of different bottles.
 Sure, you’ll find chips, salsa, queso, and guac here… but the creative tacos, including one filled with octopus, harissa aioli, and fried chickpeas, elevate the beloved food form!
-As you might imagine, the margaritas are top-shelf, featuring unexpected flavors including grapefruit, sage, and even lychee. täkō’s space is dark and sexy, and once you step inside you’ll understand why it’s been written up and raved about in journals and magazines, including Vogue.
+As you might imagine, the margaritas are top-shelf, featuring unexpected flavors including grapefruit, sage, and even lychee.
+Täkō’s space is dark and makes for a sexy dining experience.
+Once you step inside, you’ll understand why it’s been written up and raved about in journals and magazines, including Vogue.